gvalvano/adversarial-test-time-training/README.md

-#  Stop Throwing Away Discriminators!
-Re-using Adversaries for Test-Time Training
+#  Stop Throwing Away Discriminators! <br>Re-using Adversaries for Test-Time Training

 Code for the paper: